-If the pledge of a guarantor appears after the signatures on the document, the lender can collect only from the guarantor's unencumbered properties, but not from properties that the guarantor has since sold to others.
+Suppose a guarantor's pledge appears after the signatures on the document.
+In that case, the lender can collect only from the guarantor's unencumbered properties but not from properties that the guarantor has since sold to others.
 Since the guarantee is not attested to by witnesses, it has no more power than an oral obligation.

-Art: Pieter Codde - Young Scholar in His Study
+Art: Young Scholar in His Study by Pieter Codde

 Saturday, February 13, 2010